h2non/nar/README.md

 If you don't create your archive with this option, you must to have `nar` (and consequently node) installed in the target computer

+##### nar executables runs in Windows?

+No. nar executables only can run in any UNIX-like OS

+Is not planned to support it due to technical limitations in Windows OS

 ##### When will be used embedbed node binary in the archive?

 Yes.